-In order to work as a bartender in Alberta, you need to have a ProServe certification.
-In this article, we’ll cover what it is, how to get your ProServe certification and what the test is like, as well as if you can use it in other provinces.
+To work as a bartender in Alberta, you need to have a ProServe certification.
+In this article, we’ll cover what it is, how to get your ProServe certification, what the test is like, and if you can use it in other provinces.

 What Is the ProServe Certification?

 The ProServer is the Province of Alberta’s program for the responsible sale of alcohol.
 It is required that anyone who serves alcohol in Alberta has a currently valid certificate.

 Introduced in 2004, ProServe replaces the older ASIP (Alberta Server Intervention Program).
 The purpose of ProServe is to ensure that alcohol is sold and served according to the laws and policies of the Alberta Gaming, Liquor and Cannabis (AGLC).

 How Long Does It Take To Get Your ProServe?

 To get your certification, you must take training and then pass an exam.
 Training takes about six hours to complete and is done online.

 - Your responsibility to the care of your customers and guests.

 - What your legal responsibilities are when selling and serving alcohol at an establishment or event.

 - How alcohol affects the body.
 How does alcohol affect the body and people’s behaviour, and how to tell if a customer is likely intoxicated.